·VA

 The problem: an appliance out of reach

 Home Assistant measures everything with a smart plug: TV, laptop, fridge, oven, router.
-Consumption is covered, appliance by appliance.
+Consumption is covered, appliance by appliance, except what cannot be plugged in.
+50% of my consumption is classified as 'Untracked'.

 The Linkya approach

-Let's be honest: I wasn't an ML specialist before this project.
-I cleared the path paired with AI, without dropping the discipline that makes the result trustworthy.
+I'm not an ML specialist: I'm an engineer.
+I cleared the path paired with AI, and it's engineering discipline that makes the result trustworthy.
 Working with AI →

 Linkya in action